 This document contains information about troubleshooting your solutions that use Datadog - An Azure Native ISV Service.

-Use a different Azure subscription.
-Or, add or update the credit card or payment method for the subscription.
-For more information, see updating the credit and payment method.
+- Use a different Azure subscription or add or update current credit card or payment method information for this subscription.
+For more information, see purchase SaaS offer in the Azure portal.

 The EA subscription doesn't allow Marketplace purchases.